 - The final slide should include an acknowledgement of any funding sources that supported the student’s work and any other acknowledgments.

-2. An extended abstract submission that must include:
+2. An extended abstract submission

 - A one-page formatted manuscript that follows the AMIA HSSP template and includes:

 - The name, high school, and locations (city, state, and country, if international) for the high school student.